 I was not exactly sure how the rest of the day was going to play out.
 I knew that I was going to pass on Solange and Odezsa, so I opted to take a short break, grab some dinner at The Armory before heading out to the Monster Energy Fisher Green Stage to catch Spoon and Haim.
 I had a few extra minutes, so I grabbed a lemonade and made my way to the front of the stage for Spoon.
 If you don’t know who Spoon is then you are missing out.
 The alternative/experimental rockers from Austin, Texas know how to put on a show.
-Under the shadow the Space Needle, in the glow of the neon lights of Key Arena and the International Fountain as a backdrop, Spoon put on a client.
+Under the shadow the Space Needle, in the glow of the neon lights of Key Arena and the International Fountain as a backdrop, Spoon put on a clinic.

 They played a mixture of tracks

 from their latest album, Hot Thoughts, and wide range of songs from their extensive library.
 Like Weezer the day before, Spoon played songs back to back to back with little to no break.
 I think they greeted the crowd once and ended with a thank you.
 It was more than a hour of killer indie rock.
 And after their set ended, the crowd was completely satisfied with the song selection that included “Do You” and “Can I Sit Next To You”.